Quantum complexity in gravity, quantum field theory, and quantum information science: Dialogue

 \textit{Complexio:} Are you sure that we are invoking the correct type of complexity?
 How do you know if we should use Nielsen, Krylov, or another complexity?

 \textit{Sofia:} The map I just mentioned---between a wormhole's volume and spread complexity---hints that spread complexity is appropriate.
-Yet Refs.~\cite{Caputa:2017urj,Caputa:2017yrh,Caputa:2018kdj,Chandra:2021kdv,Chagnet:2021uvi,Chandra:2022pgl,Erdmenger:2022lov} point to other notions of complexity.
+Yet Refs.~\cite{Caputa:2017urj,Caputa:2017yrh,Caputa:2018kdj,Chandra:2021kdv,Chagnet:2021uvi,Chandra:2022pgl,Erdmenger:2022lov,Arean:2024pzo,Caceres:2024edr} point to other notions of complexity.
 We are not yet certain.

-\textit{Complexio:} The community sounds awfully uncertain about complexity in holographic contexts.
+\textit{Complexio:} The community sounds awfully uncertain about the correct notion of complexity in holographic contexts.
 Why bother working on the topic?

-\textit{Sofia:} First, the gravitational and quantum settings would merit analysis even in the absence of any duality.
-We want to understand black holes' interiors and to optimize quantum circuits.
-Complexity has facilitated these goals.
+\textit{Sofia:} First, the gravitational and quantum settings would both merit analysis even in the absence of any duality.
+We want to understand the structure of the interiors of black holes and to optimize quantum circuits.
+The notion of complexity has facilitated these goals.
 Second, we do hope to replace the many conjectures with a smaller number of theorems.

 \textit{Complexio:} The community seems to me to be far from theorems.
 To support a bulk-boundary map for Nielsen's complexity, people constructed toy examples involving free QFTs.
-Yet free QFTs are not known to be dual to any gravitational systems.
+Yet free QFTs are not known to be dual to any gravitational system.
 Rather, certain strongly coupled QFTs are.
 So how can the toy examples support the map?

-\textit{Sofia:} We expect some qualitative properties of QFTs not to depend on the QFT's coupling strength.
-An example is the structure of the UV divergence of a QFT state's complexity.\footnote{ The complexity contains multiple terms, which scale differently with the UV cutoff.
-Therefore, some people call ``the structure of the UV divergence'' ``the UV divergences.''} The UV divergence of the entanglement entropy offers another example.
+\textit{Sofia:} We expect some qualitative properties of QFTs not to depend on the coupling strength.
+An example is the structure of the ultraviolet divergences in the notion of complexity used in a QFT setting.
+The UV divergence structure of the entanglement entropy offers another example.

-\textit{Sagredo:} Indeed, entanglement entropy provides a striking example of a holographic mapping that passed non-trivial consistency checks.
-The dual to a boundary QFT state's entanglement entropy is the area of a minimal surface in the geometry dual to that state.
+\textit{Sagredo:} Indeed, entanglement entropy provides a striking example of a holographic mapping that has passed important consistency checks.
+The dual to a boundary QFT state's entanglement entropy is the area of a minimal surface in the geometry dual to that state \cite{Ryu:2006bv}.
 The dual objects have been identified clearly in this example for various states.